About Will Fastie

 Affiliate Faculty

 Instructor for an undergraduate Web Technologies course in the Sellinger Business School.
-The dual-track, senior capstone course focuses on business IT planning and contemporary Web development.
+The dual-track, seniors-only capstone course focused on business IT planning and contemporary Web development.

 1993 - 1995: ShopTech Systems, Inc.